 When connecting to Oracle database you typically have to provide a ~/.tnsnames.ora file which has the network connection information of your Oracle database servers.

-If you want to use a different file location, be sure to set the environment variable TNS_ADMIN to the path of the tnsnames.ora file.
+If you want to use a different file location, be sure to set the environment variable ${\tt TNS}$ ADMIN to the path of the this names.ora file.